lulzypher/CyberWar-Stories/README.md

 #
 #q = 17
 #https://i.imgur.com/iEBuYTo.jpeg
-#There is a 17 hour span that in which through the year north is tracking the time.
+#There is a 17 hour span that through the year north is tracking the time.

 rational numbers are the Questions we are asking... https://i.imgur.com/Ak1HEbd.jpeg